 Creating a CMS form

-2. Once you're on the Client Billing page, set the date range for the sessions you would like to include on the claim form.
-For example if you want all session in July, set the date range to 7/1/2016 to 7/31/2016.
+- Set the date range for the sessions you would like to include on the claim form.
+For example if you want all sessions in July, set the date range to: 7/1/2016 to 7/31/2016.

 Printing the CMS form